azavalny/data-structures-algorithms/README.md

 ### Quick Sort
 * O(n log (n)), but O(n^2) worst case
 * pick random element and use it to partition the array such that all elements that are less than the partition come before and all elements greater come after.
-Repeatedly partioning the array will become sorted
+Repeatedly partioning the array will become sorted, as you swap any elements out of order
 ![Alt text](/images/quicksort.png)
+* Quick Sort does everything in place and is **much more memory efficient than merge sort**

 ### Radix Sort
 * O(kn) for k passes